jcansdale/docker-compose-example/README.md

 - Check the docker-compose configuration works inside the default/universal Codespace without a devcontainer.json.
   - Open the codespace with no `devcontainer.json`.
-  - Run `$ docker-compose up`
+  - From the `Terminal` tab run `$ docker-compose up`
   - If this works we can go on to configure a Dev Container.

-- Add a Docker Compose configuration that will be used by the VS Code editor.
+- Add a Docker Compose configuration that will be used by our VS Code editor.

   - Add a new file `.devcontainer/docker-compose.yml`.